 Western Copper released an independent feasibility study in Apr/2007 which proposed an open-pit mine with acid heap leach and solvent extraction and electrowinning.
 Production was projected at 1.73 million tonnes of ore per year over a six-year mine life.
-The company's 2007 exploration program consisted of 17 830 m of diamond drilling in 123 holes, 846 m of geotechnical drilling in 34 holes, 31.7 line kilometres of induced polarization surveys and surveying of all drill hole locations including all the historical drill holes, geotechnical holes and rotary air blast holes.
+The company's 2007 exploration program consisted of 17 830 m of diamond drilling in 123 holes (2 holes for 126.49 m in Zone 8), 846 m of geotechnical drilling in 34 holes, 31.7 line kilometres of induced polarization surveys and surveying of all drill hole locations including all the historical drill holes, geotechnical holes and rotary air blast holes.

 In Nov/2007 Western Copper released an updated resource estimate for zones 1, 4 and 7 of the Carmacks Copper Project.
-Using a 0.25% total copper cut-off grade Wardrop Engineering Inc calculated that the project hosts an Oxide Resource Estimate of 11 980 00 tonnes in the Measured and Indicated categories containing 1.06% total copper, 0.86% oxide copper, 0.46 g/t gold and 4.6 g/t silver.
-The Sulphide Resource Estimate equals 4 340 000 tonne in the measured and indicated categories containing 0.75% total copper, 0.03% oxide copper, 0.21 g/t gold and 2.3 g/t silver.
+Using a 0.25% total copper cut-off grade Wardrop Engineering Inc calculated that the project hosts an Oxide Resource Estimate of 11 980 00 tonnes in the Measured and Indicated categories containing 1.06 % total copper, 0.86 % oxide copper, 0.46 g/t gold and 4.6 g/t silver.
+The Sulphide Resource Estimate equals 4 340 000 tonne in the measured and indicated categories containing 0.75% total copper, 0.03 % oxide copper, 0.21 g/t gold and 2.3 g/t silver.

 The Carmacks Copper Project received its Yukon Environmental and Socio-economic Assessment Board (YESAB) final Screening Report in Jul/2008 which recommended approval of the project subject to terms and conditions of the mitigative factors outlined in the report.
-In Sep/2008 the Yukon Government issued a Decision Document agreeing with the recommendations of the Yukon Environmental and Socio-economic Assessment Board that the Carmacks Copper Project proceed, signaling the completion of assessment process under the Yukon Environmental and Socio-economic Assessment Board that the Carmacks Copper Project proceed, signaling the completion of assessment process under the Yukon Environmental and Socio-economic Assessment Board that the Carmacks Copper Project proceed, signaling the completion of assessment process under the Yukon Environmental and Socio-economic Assessment Board that the Carmacks Copper Project proceed, signaling the completion of assessment process under In Dec/2008 the company submitted an updated Water Use License application to the Yukon Water Board.
+In Sep/2008 the Yukon Government issued a Decision Document agreeing with the recommendations of the Yukon Environmental and Socio-economic Assessment Board that the Carmacks Copper Project proceed, signalling the completion of assessment process under the Yukon Environmental and Socio-economic Assessment Act.
+Geotechnical drilling, engineering studies and water sampling were conducted in 2008 in preparation for mine development.
+In Dec/2008 the company submitted an updated Water Use License application to the Yukon Water Board.
 In addition the company filed updated Quartz Mining License application with the Yukon Government's Department of Energy, Mines and Resources.
 In 2008, the company drilled 9 geotechnical and water monitoring holes for 1 897 m.

 In Apr/2009 Western Copper received a Quartz Mining License from the Yukon Government for the Carmacks Copper Project.
-This license permits the company to build the Carmacks Copper Mine and establishes many of the terms and conditions under which the mine will operate.
+This license permits the company to build the Carmacks

+Copper Mine and establishes many of the terms and conditions under which the mine will operate.